 About Festival 56

-Festival 56 is a professional theatre festival located at the Grace Performing Arts Center in Princeton, IL.
-Each season, we offer 7 productions in the summer, including Shakespeare in the Park and 3 additional productions in the fall and winter.
+Festival 56 is a professional theatre festival located at the Grace Performing Arts Center in Princeton, Illinois.
+Each season, we offer several productions in the summer, including Shakespeare in the Park, with additional special events and productions in the fall and winter.
 Performances at Festival 56 feature a cast and crew of professional theatre artists assembled from across the country who live and work in Princeton during the season.
 Festival 56 is a non-profit theatre and gratefully accepts support and donations year round.

 The mission of Festival 56 is to present a wide selection of the most memorable plays and musicals throughout history, from the plays of William Shakespeare to the new generation of Broadway composers.